liuyaqiu/cuda-mnist-nn-demo/README.md

-# Image Rotation using NVIDIA NPP with CUDA
+# Image Edge dection using NVIDIA NPP with CUDA

 ## Overview

-This project demonstrates the use of NVIDIA Performance Primitives (NPP) library with CUDA to perform image rotation.
+This project demonstrates the use of NVIDIA Performance Primitives (NPP) library with CUDA to perform image edge detection.
 The goal is to utilize GPU acceleration to efficiently rotate a given image by a specified angle, leveraging the computational power of modern GPUs.
 The project is a part of the CUDA at Scale for the Enterprise course and serves as a template for understanding how to implement basic image processing operations using CUDA and NPP.

 ## Code Organization